Sevyan Vainshtein: Publications

 In his 1971 publication entitled "The Problem of the Origins of Reindeer Herding in Eurasia, Part II: The Role of the Sayan Center in the Diffusion of Reindeer Herding in Eurasia," Vainshtein argued that that Sayan reindeer herding "is the oldest form of reindeer herding and is associated with the earliest domestication of the reindeer by the Samoyedic taiga population of the Sayan Mountains at the turn of the first millennium A.D...The Sayan region was apparently the origin of the economic and cultural complex of reindeer hunters-herdsmen that we now see among the various Evenki groups and the peoples of the Sayan area."
 The Sayan ethnic groups still live almost exclusively in the area of the Eastern Sayan mountains.

 A total of 30 works, including two monographs, have been translated into English and German as well as into numerous other European languages.
 The author was invited to hold scientific lectures about Siberian peoples, especially about Tuvans and their tradition of shamanism, at the Universities of Moscow, Novosibirsk and Cambridge, but also at educational institutions in Germany, Finland, France, Sweden, Japan and the USA.

-Vainshtein’s last book is the one that Thor Heyderdahl had urged him to write – a popular-scientific book with his personal experiences and details of the almost 50 years of exploratory travels and research in Central Asia, especially in Tuva, which one can also classify as an autobiographical account of his incredibly difficult expeditions on unknown paths into hitherto uncharted lands.
-Under the close guidance of Sevyan Vainshtein, this book was first published in German, with the title Geheimnisvolles Tuwa – Expeditionen in das Herz Asiens, Oststeinbek 2005/2006, along with a DVD featuring Leonid Kruglov's aforementioned documentary as well as many of his photos, and examples of the famous Tuvan throatsinging.
+Vainshtein's last book is the one that Thor Heyderdahl had urged him to write – a popular-scientific book with his personal experiences and details of the almost 50 years of exploratory travels and research in Central Asia, especially in Tuva, which one can also classify as an autobiographical account of his incredibly difficult expeditions on unknown paths into hitherto uncharted lands.
+Under the close guidance of Sevyan Vainshtein, this book was first published in German, with the title Geheimnisvolles Tuwa – Expeditionen in das Herz Asiens, Oststeinbek 2005/2006, along with a DVD featuring Leonid Kruglov's aforementioned documentary as well as many of his photos, and examples of the famous Tuvan throat singing.

-The book’s Russian version, again under the close guidance of the author, was finally produced with the personal help and support of the Tuvan representative of the State Duma, deputy Larisa Shoigu and some of her friends: it was published in Moscow in January 2009, shortly before the author's unexpected death in October 2008.
+The book's Russian version, again under the close guidance of the author, was finally produced with the personal help and support of the Tuvan representative of the State Duma, deputy Larisa Shoigu and some of her friends: it was published in Moscow in January 2009, shortly before the author's unexpected death in October 2008.

-When this book was presented by Larisa Shoigu in the conference hall of the Aldan Maadyr Tuvan National Museum in June 2009, where Vainshtein had once been the scientific director, officials pleaded to undertake the necessary steps to publish all of Sevyan Vainshtein’s books as a multi-volume edition of collected works.
+When this book was presented by Larisa Shoigu in the conference hall of the Aldan Maadyr Tuvan National Museum in June 2009, where Vainshtein had once been the scientific director, officials pleaded to undertake the necessary steps to publish all of Sevyan Vainshtein's books as a multi-volume edition of collected works.